apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

             syntax:
             (col_name1, col_name2, ...)

-            PRECEDING FILTER predicate:

-            Used to filter original data.
-The original data is the data without column mapping and transformation.
-The user can filter the data before conversion, select the desired data, and then perform the conversion.

             SET:

             If this parameter is specified, a column of the source file can be transformed according to a function, and then the transformed result can be loaded into the table.
 The grammar is `column_name = expression`.
 Some examples are given to help understand.